tensorpack/tensorpack/docs/tutorial/extend/callback.md

-  By default it will get called by `_trigger_epoch`, but you can customize the scheduling of this method by [`PeriodicTrigger`](../../modules/callbacks.html#tensorpack.callbacks.PeriodicTrigger), to let this method run every k steps or every k epochs.
+  By default it will get called by `_trigger_epoch`, but you can customize the scheduling of this method by [`PeriodicTrigger`](../../modules/callbacks.html#tensorpack.callbacks.PeriodicTrigger), to let this method run every k steps (potentially more frequently) or every k epochs.

 ### What you can do in the callback

-* Access tensors / ops in either training / inference mode (need to create them in `_setup_graph`).
+* Access tensors / ops (details mentioned above):
+	* For existing tensors/ops created in the tower, access them through [self.trainer.towers](../../modules/train.html#tensorpack.train.TowerTrainer.towers).
+	* Extra tensors/ops have to be created in `_setup_graph` callback method.
 * Write stuff to the monitor backend, by `self.trainer.monitors.put_xxx`.
   The monitors might direct your events to TensorFlow events file, JSON file, stdout, etc.
-  You can get history monitor data as well.
+  You can access history monitor data as well.
 See the docs for [Monitors](../../modules/callbacks.html#tensorpack.callbacks.Monitors)
-* Access the current status of training, such as `epoch_num`, `global_step`.
+* Access the current status of training, such as `self.epoch_num`, `self.global_step`.
 See [here](../../modules/callbacks.html#tensorpack.callbacks.Callback)
 * Stop training by `raise StopTraining()` (with `from tensorpack.train import StopTraining`).
 * Anything else that can be done with plain python.